Parkinson's Association of SWFL

 Living Well with PD Education Symposium

-VIP Registration: $125 (includes an invitation to Faculty reception on Wednesday evening, preferred seating, program, and lunch)
+VIP Registration is $125 and includes an invitation to a Faculty reception on Wednesday evening, preferred seating, program, and lunch.

 Sponsorship opportunities are available.